Mammillaria theresae Cutak

 Cochemiea theresae, Mammillaria saboae var. theresae

-Mammillaria theresae is an attractive small cactus that grows up to 2 inches (5 cm) tall.
-Stems are olive green with magenta-red tint, subglobose to cylindrical, and up to 1.2 inches (3 cm) in diameter.
-Flowers are pink with pale yellow stigmas, up to 2 inches (5 cm) long, and up to 1.4 inches (3.5 cm) in diameter.
-It mainly blooms in spring, but also sporadically throughout summer.
+Mammillaria theresae is a charming small cactus with subglobose to cylindrical, usually solitary or sparingly clustered stems covered with clusters of short, white to yellowish-white spines.
+The stems are green with a red or magenta hue.
+They are up to 2 inches (5 cm) tall and 1.2 inches (3 cm) in diameter.
+Flowers are funnel-shaped, pink with pale yellow stigmas, up to 2 inches (5 cm) long and up to 1.4 inches (3.5 cm) in diameter.
+They appear mainly in spring but also sporadically throughout summer.
+This species has cryptocarpic fruits, meaning fruit and seeds are produced and retained inside the stems.
+They are club-shaped and up to 0.4 inches (1 cm) long.

 How to Grow and Care